neo-project/neo-dev-portal/tutorials/2024-10-17-neo-fairy-test/index.md

 ...
 ```

-## 5. Interact with the blockchain!
+## 4. Interact with the blockchain

-Fairy is still an RpcServer, and is able to relay transactions.
-Beside, Fairy has even more features like websocket, `AwaitConfirmedTransaction` (in server and client) and `replay_transaction` (in client).
-Although there is no standalone document for Fairy, you can explore the source codes of neo-fairy-test/client for a pleasant journey!
+Fairy functions as an RpcServer and is capable of relaying transactions.
+Additionally, Fairy offers enhanced features such as WebSocket support, `AwaitConfirmedTransaction` (available in both server and client), and `replay_transaction` (in the client).
+While there is no standalone document for Fairy, you can explore the source codes of neo-fairy-test/client for an informative experience!